khalidlaaouissi/khalidmarquis/README.md

 - 👋 Hi, I’m @khalidmarquis
 - 👀 I’m interested in Cloud and Hybrid Networking
-- 🌱 I’m currently learning AWS / Redhat / Kuberneties
+- 🌱 I’m currently learning AWS / Redhat / Kubernetes
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...